crewskaelyn/SVG-Tutorial/6animating-svgs.md

 ## **Next Steps**

-Now that you've learned how to animate SVGs, you can experiment with more complex animations andinteractions!
+Now that you've learned how to animate SVGs, you can experiment with more complex animations and interactions!
 **[Next: Example Projects](./7examples.md)**.

 - Or revisit the **[Text and Colors Guide](./5text-and-colors.md)**.